fbpx Skip to main content

 Goishi Beach

-Located just a few minutes walk from Gatsugi station, Goishi beach is incredibly beautiful.
-Enjoy marveling at the gigantic rocks stretching out of the sea, one of the many features which lend to the wildness of the area.
-On one of the rocks you can see torii, the sacred doors of the Shinto religion.
+Located just a few minutes walk from Gatsugi station, Goishi Beach is incredibly beautiful.
+Enjoy marveling at the gigantic rocks stretching out of the sea, one of the many features that lend to the wildness of the area.
+On one of the rocks, you can see torii, the sacred doors of the Shinto religion.
 In the distance, on the horizon, you can see a nearby island: Awahimaura, surrounded by The Sea of Japan.

 Hakogata Hachimangu Shaso